mohandeepak/ai-chatbot/README.md

 - **Security Best Practices**
   Store sensitive API keys and credentials in environment variables; keep AI and backend components separate to protect secrets.

+# Prompt Engineering

+**Prompt Engineering** is the practice of designing and refining input prompts to large language models (LLMs) like GPT to elicit accurate, relevant, and well-structured responses.
+Effective prompt engineering is crucial for integrating AI models into applications reliably and efficiently.

+---

+## Key Concepts

+1. **Message Roles & Structure**
+   - **System message:** Sets global assistant behavior, tone, and rules.
+   - **User message:** Contains the user’s query or input.
+   - **Assistant message:** The model’s reply.

+  <pre lang="markdown"><code>### Example: Message Roles in Chat API
+   const messages = [
+    { role: "system", content: "You are a helpful assistant." }, {
+     role: "user", content: "Explain prompt engineering." }, ];</code></pre>

+const response = await openai.chat.completions.create({
+  model: "gpt-4o-mini",
+  messages,
+});

+2. **Explicit Output Formatting**
+   - Instruct the model to respond in strict formats (e.g., JSON, XML) for easy parsing.
+   - Use schemas or templates and delimiters to ensure consistency.

+3. **Temperature Control**
+   - Lower temperature (e.g., 0) for deterministic, factual responses.
+   - Higher temperature (0.7–1.0) for creative or exploratory answers.

+4. **Chain-of-Thought Prompting (CoT)**
+   - Ask the model to reason step-by-step before answering.
+   - Improves accuracy on complex, multi-step problems.

+5. **Few-shot Learning**
+   - Provide examples of desired input-output pairs in prompts to guide model behavior.

+6. **Function Calling Integration**
+   - Define function schemas and let GPT autonomously decide when to call backend functions.
+   - Parse and execute these calls, then feed results back to GPT for final responses.

+7. **Error Handling & Robustness**
+   - Validate and sanitize user inputs before injecting into prompts.
+   - Implement fallback logic for unexpected or malformed model outputs.

+8. **Dynamic Prompt Assembly**
+   - Combine static instructions (system prompt) with dynamic context (user info, conversation history) efficiently.
+   - Manage token limits by summarizing or truncating context as needed.

+---

+## Best Practices

+- Always use a **clear system prompt** to set assistant behavior and constraints.
+- Enforce **structured output** for seamless frontend/backend integration.
+- Use **Chain-of-Thought** prompts for improved reasoning tasks.
+- Employ **official function calling APIs** for robust multi-tool orchestration.
+- Balance prompt detail and length with **token usage** to optimize costs.
+- Continuously **test and refine prompts** based on application needs.

+---